edwhu/edwhu/README.md

 Hi, I'm Edward.
 Currently, I'm interested in developing data-driven methods that interact, explore, and learn from the world.
-My research investigates deep reinforcement learning, perception, and robotics.
+My research investigates deep reinforcement learning, perception, and robotics

 ### 🤖&nbsp; Research Artifacts
 Here are the codebases of my research projects so far.